Atlanta Hawks: 2001–2005: Post-Mutombo and struggles

 Point guard Jason Terry became the team's scoring leader during the 2000–01 season, with 19.7 ppg.
 After the All-Star break, the Hawks traded Mutombo to the Philadelphia 76ers for Theo Ratliff, Toni Kukoč, and Nazr Mohammed.
 Ratliff was injured and did not play with the Hawks until next season.
 They ended the season with a 25–57 record.
 In 2001, the Hawks drafted Spanish star Pau Gasol third, but his rights were ceded to the Memphis Grizzlies in a trade involving Shareef Abdur-Rahim.
 Abdur-Rahim became the team's scoring leader, and made his only All-Star appearance in 2002.
 The team ended up 33–49 for the 2001–02 season.
 The Hawks sent Kukoc to the Milwaukee Bucks for All-Star Glenn Robinson in 2002, Robinson lead the team with 20.8 ppg.
 But the Hawks still failed to make the playoffs for the 2002–03 season, finishing with a 35–47 record.

 In February 2004, the Hawks had NBA All-Star Rasheed Wallace play one game for the team.
 Wallace was traded from Portland to the Hawks along with Wesley Person for Abdur-Rahim, Ratliff, and Dan Dickau.
 In his lone game for the Hawks, Wallace scored 20 points, had 6 rebounds, 5 blocks, 2 assists and a steal in a loss to the New Jersey Nets.
 After the game he was dealt to the Detroit Pistons in a three-way trade with the Boston Celtics.
 In turn, Detroit sent guard Bob Sura, center Željko Rebrača, and a first-round draft pick to the Hawks.
-The Boston Celtics also sent forward Chris Mills to Atlanta to complete the deal, but Mills played in a Hawks uniform.
+The Boston Celtics also sent forward Chris Mills to Atlanta to complete the deal, but Mills never played in a Hawks uniform.
 The Hawks ended their 2003–04 season with a 28–54 record.
-In 2003, Atlanta hosted the All-Star game, the last an Eastern Conference team would host for nine years.
+In 2003, Atlanta hosted the All-Star Game, the last an Eastern Conference team would host for the next nine years.